Ruben-2828/RL-Godot-Pedestrian-Simulation/readme.md

 ## Synopsis

-The system was developed by Tenderini Ruben and Falbo Andrea as part of ours final Bachelor's Degree project, under the supervision of Prof. Vizzari Giuseppe and Prof. Briola Daniela
+The system was developed by Tenderini Ruben and Falbo Andrea as part of our final Bachelor's Degree project, under the supervision of Prof. Vizzari Giuseppe and Prof. Briola Daniela

 ## Objective